Performance Measurement and Reporting

 The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC) are committed to demonstrating results to Canadians for the funds invested through the Vanier Canada Graduate Scholarships (Vanier CGS) program.
 Therefore, processes for monitoring progress and appropriate use of funds, as well as for performance measurement and program evaluation, are in place.

 Vanier Scholars will be expected to:

-- provide data and/or reports upon request, to assess progress and outcomes during and after the tenure of the award.
+- provide data and/or reports upon request, to assess progress and outcomes during and after the tenure of the award; and

 - contribute to trajectory studies to assess long-term impact of the program.

-Vanier Scholars must complete an end-of-award report in order to measure the performance of the program.
-This will also be used, with their consent, to highlight "success stories".
+Vanier Scholars must complete an end-of-award report to measure the performance of the program.
+This will also be used, with their consent, to highlight "success stories."

 The Vanier Banting Secretariat routinely publishes the name, host institution, and the title of the research proposal of Vanier Scholars on our website.

 Vanier Scholars are also encouraged to showcase their achievements related to the Vanier CGS Scholarship.
 Let us know and we can promote them through our social media sites.